gwcbi/haphpipe_docs/hp-docs/docs/install.md

 pip install git+git://github.com/gwcbi/haphpipe.git
 ```

 Upon completion of the installation, you can test it to ensure the repository has been installed completely and correctly by running haphpipe -h (in quick start).
 Once HAPHPIPE is installed and performing correctly, there is no need to install it again; simply activate the conda environment when needed by executing `conda activate haphpipe`.
 If a new version is released in the future, HAPHPIPE can be updated by running the command line `pip install --upgrade git+git://github.com/gwcbi/haphpipe.git`.
-At any point, the `-h` option that follows any HAPHPIPE stage will output a help message that provides a description of the stage and the desired input(s) and output(s).
+At any point, the `-h` option that follows any HAPHPIPE module will output a help message that provides a description of the module and the desired input(s) and output(s).

 ## PredictHaplo Installation Instructions

-Users are required to download PredictHaplo on their own computing system prior to running any of the haplotype stages (_hp_predict_haplo_ and _hp_ph_parser_).
+Users are required to download PredictHaplo on their own computing system prior to running any of the haplotype modules (_hp_predict_haplo_ and _hp_ph_parser_).

 Here is how the GW CBI team installed PredictHaplo onto our HPC, which has a slurm scheduling system and uses Lua module files.